 Poor Electrical Grounding in Homes: Why It’s Dangerous and Hard to Detect

 Electrical grounding is one of the least understood parts of a home’s electrical system—and one of the most important for safety.
-When grounding is missing, damaged, or improperly connected, electricity has no reliable path to dissipate safely during faults or surges.
+When grounding is missing or compromised, many homes still appear to work normally.
+Lights turn on.
+Outlets still have power.
+Appliances still run.

-What Electrical Grounding Is (and Why Homes Need It)
+What Electrical Grounding Is and Why Homes Need It

 Why Grounding Problems Are Hard to Detect